bspeice/speice.io/_posts/2020-07-24-isomorphic-apps copy.md

 Looking forward, the things I think could be beneficial to address are:

+Put another way, these are the things that would be necessary for me to consider moving away from
+Typescript:

 - Template/starter project examples
   - Being able to `yarn create` a project and have it already set up with two-way JS to Rust bindings would go a long way towards reducing the currently painful setup using either